 The following NTN related parameters shall be provided by O&M to the gNB providing NR NTN access:

-- Ephemeris information describes the orbital trajectory information or coordinates for a satellite in a constellation.
+- Ephemeris information describing the orbital trajectory information or coordinates for the NTN stations.
+They are provided on a regular basis or upon demand to all gNB.
+The format and the periodicity of the Ephemeris delivery to the gNB is FFS.
+The gNB shall process the Ephemeris provided by the NTN control function to broadcast PVT data to all UEs of a given cell, so that it can be used for uplink synchronization in order to mitigate the Doppler and propagation delay variations.

-Editor’s note: Format and usage details are FFS.
+Editor’s note: Ephemeris Format and usage details are FFS.